pradeephubgit/appsignal-docs/source/nodejs/instrumentation/scopes.html.md

 tracer.withSpan(tracer.createSpan(), (span) => {
   // the span returned by `tracer.createSpan()` now has a Scope
-  // it and will be the next span to be returned by `tracer.currentSpan()`!
+  // it will be the next span to be returned by `tracer.currentSpan()`!
 });
 ```